nypl-spacetime/building-inspector/README.md

 ### Version notes

+- 3.0 Third release with `toponym` task.
+Refactored and improved code.
+New API endpoints.
 - 2.0 Second release with `address`, `polygonfix` and `color` tasks.
 Refactored and improved code.
 New API endpoints.
 - 1.1 Added API endpoints
 - 1.0 First release with single `geometry` task